Gerard Benderoth: Strongman

+Boxer

+Benderoth was also a boxer, his skills qualified him for the 1996 Hudson Valley boxing team at the Empire State Games.
+In 1995, he was a New York Golden Gloves super heavy weight 220-pound finalist, losing by decision.

 Death

 Benderoth died on March 8, 2017, age 48, from a self-inflicted gunshot wound when he was pulled over by FBI agents and local police officers just a short drive from his home.
 The FBI reportedly planned to arrest Benderoth on a sealed indictment related to the Tartaglione multiple murder and drug conspiracy case.

 Personal life

 Benderoth lived in Stony Point, Rockland County, New York, with his wife and four children.